SystemsApproach/foundation/performance.rst

 5.4 Application Performance Needs
 ---------------------------------

-The discussion in this section has taken a network-centric view of performance; that is, we have talked in terms of what a given link or channel will support.
+The discussion up to this point has taken a network-centric view of performance; that is, we have talked in terms of what a given link or channel will support.
 The unstated assumption has been that application programs have simple needs—they want as much bandwidth as the network can provide.
 This is certainly true of the aforementioned digital library program that is retrieving a 250-MB image; the more bandwidth that is available, the faster the program will be able to return the image to the user.

 However, some applications are able to state an upper limit on how much bandwidth they need.
 Video applications are a prime example.
 Suppose one